akshay-pise/DevExtreme_Angular/README.md

 # DevExtreme_Angular
-note:- install the angular (https://angular.io/guide/setup-local) and adding the without adding devextreme/cli
+Reference link:- install the angular (https://angular.io/guide/setup-local) and adding the without adding devextreme/cli
 # steps of add devextreme v20.2 on Angular 11.2.5
 1. create angular project using create command ng new devangu    //devangu is project name